The Human Body: A Deep Dive into the Percentage of Water

 While a commonly cited figure states that the human body is approximately 60% water, this is a simplification.
 The actual percentage varies significantly depending on several key factors:

-• Age: Babies and infants have the highest water percentage, ranging from 75-80%.
+Age: Babies and infants have the highest water percentage, ranging from 75-80%.
 As we age, this percentage gradually decreases.
 Older adults might have a water content as low as 50%.
 This is largely due to changes in body composition with age, including a decrease in muscle mass and an increase in fat.

-• Body Composition: Muscle tissue is more hydrated than fat tissue.
-Therefore, individuals with higher muscle mass will naturally have a higher percentage of body water.
+Body Composition: Muscle tissue is more hydrated than fat tissue.
+So, individuals with higher muscle mass will naturally have a higher percentage of body water.
 Conversely, those with more body fat will have a lower percentage.
 Athletes, for example, often have a higher percentage of body water than sedentary individuals.

-Therefore, while 60% is a reasonable average, it's crucial to understand that this is just a general estimate.
+Which means, while 60% is a reasonable average, it's crucial to understand that this is just a general estimate.
 The precise percentage of water in any individual's body depends on the interplay of these factors.

 The Vital Roles of Water in the Human Body